jaapo/netpro-project/doc/description/protocols.md

 ###### argument

-This section contains three fields: *argument type*, *argument length* and *argument data*.
+This section contains two fields: *argument length* and *argument data*.

-*argument type* field is 8-bit field and its value tells the type of the argument.
-Argument type may be *id*, *integer*, *string*, *binary* or *key-value*.
-Field value respectively is 1, 2, 3, 4 and 5.

-*id* is 64-bit unsigned integer. *integer* is a 32-bit signed integer. *string* is a variable length character string. *binary* is a variable length byte string. *key-value* is a pair of two strings, first being the key and second the value.

-*argument length* tells how many values of this type does the section contain.
-It can be used to determine the length of the string or binary data object.
-It can also be size of an array of ids, or integers.
-In case of a key-value pair, it's the total length of the data in bytes.
+*argument length* tells how many bytes of data does the argument contain. *argument length* may be 0. *argument data* is the variable length payload.

-*argument data* is the variable length payload of the message.
-In case of *key-value* it starts with a 16-bit *key length* field which determines the length of the key.
-This many bytes in the payload are interpreted as the key.
-Rest is the value.

 ##### response